Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card not shown but at the center of the cross, represents the atmosphere surrounding the central issue.
+Click for DetailsThe card second from the right represents the physical vision: how the object is seen at a base or mechanical level.
 Nine of Swords (Cruelty), when reversed: Mental anguish or ill health endured and overcome.
 Refusal to be dragged down by the dishonor of others.
 Attempting to avert a shameful or regrettable act.
 Faithfulness, patience and unselfishness.
 May indicate the narrow avoidance of a death or other catastrophic loss.